 Above: One day HM The Queen paid a visit to JSIW.
 There wasn't a lot to laugh about at the Joint Services Interrogation Wing.
-OC JSIW, with his back to the camera and his hands and fingers tightly crossed, was not sure whether should all be laughing in Her Majesty's presence.
+OC JSIW, with his back to the camera and his hands and fingers tightly crossed, was not sure whether we should all be laughing in Her Majesty's presence.
 My RN colleague can't be mistaken because of his 'full set'.
-I'm enjoying the joke, as is the Russian interrogator with the silver hair on my right.
+I'm enjoying the joke, as is the real Russian interrogator with the silver hair on my right.

 There were two different streams of reserve officers in 7630 Flight: those who spoke Russian and those who did not.
 The Russian speakers, some of whom were also fluent in other European languages, were retained because in the 1980s the Cold War between the West and the Soviet Union was still at the top of the defence agenda.
 It was assumed any real prisoners-or-war coming our way would, as likely as not, be Russian speakers.
 (The Falklands war was still in the future.)

-It was frequently asserted, in the media and elsewhere, that since the Provisional IRA had not declared war on the British, they should not expect their members, when brought in 'for screening', to be treated in accordance with the Geneva Conventions.
-It seemed to me to be a very dubious argument to use and if the Geneva Conventions did not apply how were IRA 'prisoners' to be treated?
-However, no-one ever asked me for my opinion and I was never involved in any screening operations.
+It was frequently asserted, in the media and elsewhere, that since the Provisional IRA had not declared war on the British, or vice versa, they should not expect their members, when brought in 'for screening', to be treated in accordance with the Geneva Conventions.
+It seemed to me to be a very dubious argument to use and, if the Geneva Conventions did not apply, how were IRA 'prisoners' to be treated?
+However, no-one ever asked me for my opinion, and I was never involved in any screening operations.

 The exercise for each prisoner ended either when the time limits were reached, or if the Centre Controller considered that the prisoner would not learn anything further from his experience, or whenever a prisoner requested it.
 All participants were told as part of their pre-briefing during an earlier part of their Escape and Evasion Course that they could request to be withdrawn at any time without the need to give a reason.
 In my times as Centre Controller, I can remember only one who did.
 A prisoner could also, at any time, ask to consult the referee, who was usually their own Course Controller.
 Any such consultation was private and no member of the JSIW staff was allowed to listen in.